-16. (1) Where the owner of an animal or bird is convicted of an offence of cruelty within the meaning of this Act, it shall be lawful for the court, if it is satisfied that it would be cruel to keep the animal or bird alive, to direct that the animal or bird be destroyed and to assign the animal or bird to any suitable person for that purpose; and the person to whom such animal or bird, or cause or procure such animal or bird to be destroyed in his presence without unnecessary suffering.
+16. (1) Where the owner of an animal or bird is convicted of an offence of cruelty within the meaning of this Act, it shall be lawful for the court, if it is satisfied that it would be cruel to keep the animal or bird alive, to direct that the animal or bird be destroyed and to assign the animal or bird to any suitable person for that purpose; and the person to whom such animal or bird is so assigned shall, as soon as possible, destroy such animal or bird, or cause or procure such animal or bird to be destroyed in his presence without unnecessary suffering.
 Any reasonable expenses incurred in destroying the animal or bird may be ordered by the court to be paid by the owner, and thereupon shall be recoverable summarily as a civil debt: